-- Formalizing how the SoftRepeater system addresses the Rate Anomaly Problem as a set of utility maximization problems for different fairness requirements. - An algorithm that enables stations to detect the rate anomaly problem in a Wi-Fi network, and then predict when invoking SoftRepeater will alleviate the problem. - The protocol utilized by stations to negotiate, reach consensus, and subsequently activate SoftRepeater functionality.

-An implementation of the SoftRepeater system in Windows XP, with its performance evaluated in both Qualnet simulation and extensive experiments using our implementation on a testbed.
+- Formalizing how the SoftRepeater system addresses the Rate Anomaly Problem as a set of utility maximization problems for different fairness requirements. - An algorithm that enables stations to detect the rate anomaly problem in a Wi-Fi network, and then predict when invoking SoftRepeater will alleviate the problem. - The protocol utilized by stations to negotiate, reach consensus, and subsequently activate SoftRepeater functionality. - Descriptions of multiple-channel and low-overhead network coding techniques similar to [23] that further alleviate the rate-anomaly problem and further boost overall throughputs. - An implementation of the SoftRepeater system in Windows XP, with its performance evaluated in both Qualnet simulation and extensive experiments using our implementation on a testbed.

-The results from our experiments and simulations show that under right conditions, the SoftRepeater protocol can improve the performance of Wi-Fi networks by up to 200%.
+The results from our experiments and simulations show that under the right conditions, the SoftRepeater protocol can improve the performance of Wi-Fi networks by up to 200%.
 Furthermore, the protocol is able to correctly determine when it is beneficial to turn on the repeater functionality.

 The rest of the paper is organized as follows.
-Section 2 overviews the SoftRepeater architecture, and Section 3 discusses its implementation details.
-Section 4 presents evaluation results.
-Section 5 reviews related work, and Section 6 concludes the paper.
+Section II overviews the SoftRepeater architecture, and Section III discusses its implementation details.
+Section IV presents evaluation results.
+In Section V, we discuss various scenarios where SoftRepeater is useful.
+Section VI reviews related work, and Section VII concludes the paper and presents future work.